- Time Tracking

 Do your direct managers lead by example?
 Do they encourage and praise employees for their work?
 Or instead, apply an unhealthy amount of pressure to work extended hours?

 Is there a negative culture surrounding time off?
 Be sure your management is encouraging staff to invest in their physical and mental health.
 This means taking vacation and sick days when needed and considering adding an absence management software to make leave requests easier.

 Even good intentions surrounding things like attendance can backfire.
-Avoid giving out praise or awards for employees that simply show up.
+Avoid giving out praise or awards for employees that simply turn up to work.
 Instead, help your staff set sales goals or reach other personal achievements.

 Another cause of presenteeism is employees that are overworked.
 Heavy workloads were reported as the main cause of stress among 46% of employees.

 When workers have multiple jobs to perform, they often can't finish their obligations within a regular workday.
 Employees are constantly anxious and playing catch-up – working nights, weekends, and holidays.

 Financial and job security concerns